Victor-lyhan/Parkinson-Diagnosis/Document/Log.md

 2. Finding hand/finger tremor dataset

 Video Sensor Analysis:
-* Some df has large values that are impactical
+* Some df has large values that are impractical
 * Need to relate the statistical data with the updrs score, forming the scale standard